 One unwelcome side-effect of the use of macros is that their exploitation could have a negative impact on the quality of solution plans.
 In our experimental analysis we did not observe a significant difference between the quality of plans found by exploiting the original domain formulation and the domain model extended with macros; the average number of actions of plans is 416 in the former case and 422 in the latter.
-Often, the difference between length of plans is within 10%.
-In some cases the solutions using macros were of much better quality (e.g. where the planner was LPG, and the domain was Gripper) and in other cases the solutions using macros were of worse quality (e.g. where the planner was LAMA and the domain was BW).
-In summary, the macros generated using MUM are able to deliver an impressive improvement in the runtime of planners without significantly decreasing the quality of solutions.
+Therefore the macros generated by our approach are often able to improve the runtime of planners without decreasing the quality of solutions.